ruslanbaba/eks-microservices-platform/README.md

 # AWS EKS Microservices Platform

 ## Overview
 This project demonstrates a scalable, production-grade microservices platform on AWS EKS, leveraging Terraform and Helm for infrastructure and application deployment.
-It is architected with modern DevOps, Cloud Engineering, SRE, and DevSecOps best practices.

 ## Architecture Diagram
 ```ascii